 What I liked about this concept is that, in addition to being completely autonomous and independent, you are very well situated on the island.
 So, yes, you could regret to be “quite far” from the city (20 km) Uturoa, but in reality, you just need to do your shopping in town as we did and go down for a few days to cut yourself off from the rest of the world in this nice little corner right by the sea.

 And if you have a rental car, you can easily go to the excursions (diving, tour of Tahaa by boat, etc.) as their departures are often from the city of Uturoa.

-The location of the Beach Coconut Lodge is really great for many reasons.
+The location of the Le-Neliza Beach Lodge is really great for many reasons.
 You already have access by kayaks (provided free of charge on site) to the Faaroa River (which is the only navigable river in French Polynesia), as well as to the superb Iriru motu which is just opposite.
 We spent a splendid half-day there during our last visit to Raiatea.
 We went there by boat, but apparently it can also be done kayaking.
 Considering the distance anyway, you’ll have to make sure you have muscles and a weather without too much wind… Otherwise, you can refer to my article about the things to do in Raiatea, in which I give information about several providers of excursions.
 Among other things to do and see in the surroundings:

 - Kayaking in the Bay of Faaroa (up the river, in my opinion one of the nicest things to do on the island),

 - Visit of the Maraé of Taputapuatea (classified by UNESCO) and its stroll uphill, from where the view of the maraé and the lagoon is superb (10 km from the bungalows),

 - The new botanical garden of Faaroa (10 km from the bungalows),

 - Two new walks have been recently set up on the island: the Gabbros walk and the Macaranga Ridge walk (also about 10 km away).